Sigmon Law, PLLC © All Rights Reserved.

 Mark also has significant experience with complex appeals—in the North Carolina appellate courts, the federal courts of appeal, and the United States Supreme Court—that began with his two-year clerkship on the U.S. Court of Appeals for the Fifth Circuit.
 He represents on appeal both clients that he represented in the trial court and clients seeking a new appellate attorney.
 Mark is a North Carolina Board Certified Specialist in Appellate Practice.

-Mark's peers have given him the highest rating possible in Martindale-Hubbell, and he is recognized as a "Super Lawyer" in Business Litigation (top 100 lawyers in North Carolina) and by Business North Carolina Magazine as part of the "Legal Elite."
+Mark's peers have given him the highest rating possible in Martindale-Hubbell, and he is recognized as a "Super Lawyer" (and in that publication's list of the top 100 lawyers in North Carolina) and by Business North Carolina Magazine as part of the "Legal Elite."

 Represented large real estate developer against debt buyer’s claim for over $5 million and in related foreclosure action.
 The large bank that sold the debt was brought into the case, the foreclosure was stayed over strenuous objection, and significant discovery and briefing led to the Business Court allowing a novel claim for breach of duty to negotiate in good faith to go to trial.
 The parties settled on the eve of trial, saving the developer significant money and allowing it restructure the debt and continue business.